kingluddite/web-dev-notes/js/plugins/jquery-plugins.md

           </div>
         </footer><!--/footer-->
         </div>
     </body>
 </html>
 ```

+## Add JavaScript and CSS
-## Add JavaScript and CSS links to HTML for animition and jquery
+Add JavaScript and CSS links to HTML for animition and jquery

 ## Add necessary HTML
-from looking at [online documentation](http://git.blivesta.com/animsition/fade-down-sm/) you see this:
+From looking at [online documentation](http://git.blivesta.com/animsition/fade-down-sm/) you see this:

 ```html
 <body>